devkul-balhara/zerodha-frontend-clone/README.md

-# zerodha-frontend-clone
+# Zerodha Frontend Clone

-A frontend clone of Zerodha’s website built using HTML, CSS, and JavaScript as a practice project.
+This is a frontend-only clone of the Zerodha website built using HTML, CSS, and JavaScript.
+It is my first project while learning frontend development.

+## Tech Stack
+- HTML5
+- CSS3
+- JavaScript